precice/fmi-runner/docs/README.md

     }
 ```

-{% disclaimer %}
+{% note %}
-The runner v0.1 can not deal with FMU vectors.
+Version v0.1 of the runner cannot deal with FMU vectors.
 All FMU variables need to be scalars.
-Besides that, any data type implemented in the FMU (integer, float, boolean, string) is supported.
+Besides that, however, any data type implemented in the FMU (integer, float, boolean, string) is supported.
-{% enddisclaimer %}
+{% endnote %}

 Optionally, you can choose variables in `output` that are tracked and stored as a timeseries in `output_file_name`.
 **model_params**: Use this to set internal parameters before the start of the simulation.
 In this example, the parameters `apply_filter` and `spring_coeff` are set.
 The keys of this dictionary are the names of specific FMU variables.

 **initial_conditions**: Use this to set initial conditions for internal parameters.
 Again, the keys of this dictionary are the names of specific FMU variables.